Humanizer for German: Why AI Text Detection Is Language-Specific

 The problem: most AI detection tools and guides are designed for English.
 They catch English patterns beautifully.
 They miss German ones entirely.

 I built the Humanizer (Deutsch) to fix that.
-It's a free, open-source Claude Code skill that detects 45 German-specific AI writing patterns, ranks them by severity, and walks you through a structured 2-pass cleanup.
+It's a free, open-source Claude Code skill that detects 65 German-specific AI writing patterns, ranks them by severity, and walks you through a structured five-pass cleanup — from artifact removal to rhythm work.
 New in v3: optional voice calibration that matches your personal writing style from samples.
+The newest additions cover abstract-noun stacking, fabricated first-person anecdotes, uniform document structure, and a deterministic rhythm linter — plus a clear-eyed take on what AI detectors actually measure (more below).

 Try it